Quantum magnetometer sensor array

 Magnetoencephalography (MEG) exploits this.
 A clinical MEG helmet wraps the skull in 100 to 300 SQUID channels cooled to 4 kelvin by liquid helium, inside a magnetically shielded room that attenuates ambient fields by 10,000x or more.
 It resolves neural activity with millisecond timing and millimetre spatial precision.
 Magnetocardiography (MCG) does the same for the heart.
 Both are FDA-cleared.
 Both are in clinical use.
 Neither is remotely covert: the equipment is the size of a dental chair, the shielding is a room, and the measurement is point-blank.

 The last decade has introduced a new sensor class.
-Optically-pumped magnetometers (OPMs), and their high-sensitivity variant the Spin-Exchange Relaxation-Free (SERF) magnetometer developed by Michael Romalis at Princeton in 2002, use a vapour of alkali atoms (usually rubidium or caesium) whose spins precess in a magnetic field.
+Optically-pumped magnetometers (OPMs), and their high-sensitivity variant the Spin-Exchange Relaxation-Free (SERF) magnetometer introduced by Allred, Lyman, Kornack and Romalis at Princeton in 2002 (Physical Review Letters 89, 130801), use a vapour of alkali atoms (usually rubidium or caesium) whose spins precess in a magnetic field.
 A laser polarises the spins, and a second laser reads the precession.
-No cryogenics.
+The Kominis–Kornack–Allred–Romalis 2003 follow-up (Nature 422, 596) demonstrated multichannel sub-femtotesla performance with no cryogenics.
 Sensitivity at the single-femtotesla floor.
 Wearable form factor.

 That matters because it removes the main engineering constraint that kept SQUIDs inside hospital rooms.
 A clinical MEG system can now be a helmet the patient wears while walking around.
 DARPA funded this shift in 2010 through its Quantum-Assisted Sensing and Readout program (QuASAR) and extended it in 2013 through AMBIIENT, targeting atomic magnetometers for whole-body biomagnetic imaging.
 NIST's John Kitching group demonstrated chip-scale atomic magnetometers at femtotesla sensitivity in the same period.